JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 There is also a browser version which is still in progress of being made at this [link](https://jasdtubz.github.io/Bedrock-Edition-Map-Art-Maker/html/).

-Note that all version notes are to the JavaFX version.
+Note that all version notes are to the JavaFX version that runs on Maven.

 ## Version 0
 ### November 6, 2021